 Melissa: The first thing I want to get accomplished is replenishing my freezer with meals that are either cooked ahead of time or can simply be dumped in the roaster or crockpot and cooked throughout the day.
 I love to hit the grocery store first thing after kids get out the door and buy marked down meat that needs to be used or frozen in the next couple days.
 I then plan my meals around what we get on sale.
-I explain more about this in my post Planning a Menu on a Budget.
+I explain more about this in my post How to be Frugal with Groceries.
 Usually, I make 2 or 3 of the same meal and spread them out over a few weeks so we still get a variety.
 After getting stocked up I feel like I can tackle other things on my list (like finishing painting my kitchen cabinets I started in the spring).

 Nicole: For me, I know that organizing my closet is on the list.
 I will probably just go through it and donate as much as I can and throw out the rest.
 Maybe my friends on here can help me with ideas for good closet organization and storage.
 I have several cupboards and closets in my house that are not being utilized well.
 Suggestions are welcome.